haydenrou/todoist_helper/README.md

 # todoist_helper
-A simple CLI for updating and viewing TODOs in Todoist
+A simple CLI for adding, updating and viewing TODOs in Todoist

+## Usage
+- `cargo run -- add todo` or with the optional `-c "My new content"` flag

 ## TODO: (I see the irony in this)
+- Add GET for todos and projects
-- Add how to use section to README
+- Add a way to set a date to a TODO that you're adding
-- Add "add a task" functionality
-- Add filtering for TODOs for a specific day (maybe Today or Tomorrow) ?
+- Add a display for TODOs (Bonus: display for "Today")
-- Add function for determining args